mikependon/RepoDB/RepoDb.Wiki/Implementing a Trace.md

 - The new file named `InventoryTrace.cs` will be created.
 Replace the class implementation with the script below.
 - Press `Ctrl+S` keys to save the changes.

-After implementing the *ITrace* interface, you have to implementation the required methods for you to be able to do micro-manage (or *debug*) the library executions.
+After implementing the *ITrace* interface, you have to implement the required methods for you to be able to do a tracing (or *debugging*) in the actual executions.
 Please see the code snippets below as your reference implementation.

 ```csharp
 public class InventoryTrace : ITrace